Into the spotlight

 - Honor Thy Abuser: At the prom, Jamie shows kindness to Dean, who's been nothing short of an asshole the entire time.
 Dean reluctantly accepts.

 - "I Am Great!"
 Song: "And You Don't Even Know It", and the second half of "Work of Art".

-- I Am Not Pretty: Both Jamie and Pritti suffer from this and discuss it together, each insisting that it isn't true in the case of the other.
-Makes for some subtle heartwarming moments during the prom scene when their classmates immediately tell both of them how great they look, sincerely and unprompted.
+- I Am Not Pretty: Both Jamie and Pritti suffer from this and discuss it, each insisting that it isn't true in the case of the other.
+Makes for some subtle heartwarming moments at the prom when their classmates immediately tell both of them how great they look, sincerely and unprompted.

-- Maybe Ever After: Jamie's mother's friend Ray jokes at the end that she and Jamie's mum might get together.
+- Maybe Ever After: Margaret's friend Ray jokes at the end that they might get together.
 Based on their interactions throughout, the idea isn't impossible - it's certainly more likely than any other potential pairing of the show's characters.